PCSchmidt/skillswapappmvp/docs/dev_journal.md

 - Cancellation and completion actions with reason tracking
 - Responsive design for both desktop and mobile viewing

+## Messaging System Implementation

+### Message Components (May 2, 2025)

+Created a comprehensive messaging system with the following components:

+- **MessageItem**: Displays individual messages with sender info, content, timestamp, and attachments
+- **MessageComposer**: Provides an interface for composing and sending messages with file attachments
+- **ChatWindow**: Combines the message list and composer for a complete chat experience

+Key features implemented:
+- Real-time message updates using Supabase subscriptions
+- Message read status tracking
+- File attachment support with image previews
+- Responsive design for all screen sizes
+- Auto-scrolling to most recent messages

+### Message Pages (May 2, 2025)

+Implemented complete message pages:

+- **Messages Listing Page**: Displays all conversations with unread indicators and trade context
+- **Conversation Detail Page**: Shows the full message history for a specific trade
+- Both pages fully integrated with the trade detail page for seamless navigation
+- Empty states with helpful guidance for users without messages

 ### Dashboard Updates (May 2, 2025)

 Enhanced the dashboard with: